Master of Business Administration

 Your studies will be enriched by faculty who will share their professional expertise and experience and provide you practical, relevant interactive projects and assignments.

 Take advantage of the flexibility the programs offers:

 - Admissions that values your work experience.
 The GMAT is considered but not required.

 - Full- and part-time tracks with ability to complete the program in as few as 18 months in full-time track.

 Program Learning Outcomes

-- Demonstrates business strategy and performs analysis of competitive markets to recommend strategies
+- Demonstrate entrepreneurial strategy development and the ability to perform analysis of competitive markets to recommend innovative strategies.

-- Employ and apply quantitative techniques and methods in the analysis of real-world business situations
+- Employ and apply quantitative techniques and methods in the analysis of real-world business and other situations.

 Courses (48 total units required)